Navigate Stages of a Business Process Flow

 Using an Action

 An action could be used to encapsulate additional functionality.
-For example, it could be triggered by the ‘Submit/Approve Application button’ (or in the form’s JS addOnStageChange() event handler) and accept inputs: Application Id, Previous BPF stage & Current BPF Stage.
+For example, it could be triggered by the ‘Submit/Approve Application button’ (or in the form’s JS addOnStageChange() event handler) and accept inputs such as Application Id, Previous BPF stage & Current BPF Stage.
 This information could then be used by the action to perform actions such as:

 • clearing mandatory fields on the form